-Tailored by OKA
+Caring for Tailored by OKA furniture

-Tailored By Oka Upholstered Furniture
+Tailored By OKA Upholstered Furniture

 All Tailored by OKA upholstered furniture is hand-made in the UK by a team of highly skilled craftspeople.